+7 (707) 051 22 20

 Free diagnostic assessment30 min0Initial consultation, no obligation

 Our center is located in a convenient area of Almaty, with parking and a waiting area for parents.
-The therapy room has minimal distractions: neutral walls, soft lighting, and a carpet on the floor.
-Sessions at the center include access to all materials: sensory boxes, cards, and tablets with speech therapy programs.
+The therapy room has minimal distractions: neutral walls, soft lighting, a carpeted floor.
+Sessions at the center include access to all materials: sensory boxes, cards, tablets with speech therapy programs.
 We recommend this format for children who are easily distracted at home.
-The cost is 6000 tenge for 40 minutes, which is 10-15% below the city average.
+The cost is 6,000 tenge for 40 minutes, which is 10-15% lower than the city average.

 Home sessions

-For children who struggle to adapt to a new place, we travel to their home.
-Home visits are possible in any district of Almaty, but we prioritize Alatau, Medeu, and Bostandyk districts.
-Home sessions cost more — 8,000 tenge, as they include travel time.
-We bring all materials: cards, toys, a tablet.
-At home, the child feels safer, and contact is established faster.
+For children who have difficulty adapting to a new place, we offer home visits.
+Home visits are possible in any district of Almaty, but we give preference to Alatau, Medeu, and Bostandyk districts.
+Home sessions are more expensive — 8,000 tenge, as they include travel time.
+We bring all materials with us: cards, toys, a tablet.
+At home, the child feels safer, and rapport is established faster.
 However, there is a risk of distractions: TV, siblings.
-We ask you to arrange a quiet space for the session.
+We ask you to arrange a quiet space for the duration of the session.

 Free diagnostic assessment

-We offer a free assessment so you can evaluate if we're a good fit.
-During the assessment, the speech therapist examines speech skills, communication level, and gives initial recommendations.
-It's not just a "look-see," but a full consultation.
-The free assessment lasts 30 minutes, after which we discuss a work plan.
+We offer a free diagnostic session so you can see if we are a good fit.
+During the session, the speech therapist assesses speech skills, communication level, and provides initial recommendations.
+This is not just a "look-see," but a full consultation.
+The free diagnostic session lasts 30 minutes, after which we discuss a plan.
 If you decide to continue, we create a program.
 If not, you leave with an understanding of what to do next.
 No hidden conditions.

 How to choose a speech therapist for an autistic child